 Detective Pikachu is a genuine contender for the best video game movie adaptation.
 Certainly, it has reinvigorated the video game movie landscape, paving the way for the success of two Sonic Movies and the upcoming Chris Pratt Super Mario Bros movie.
 This live-action mystery movie, starring Justice Smith and Ryan Reynolds (here utilised to great effect), is the first Pokémon movie to depart from the formula, and it’s a decision that undoubtedly paid off.

 Mewtwo returns as a villain, and many of the same themes and plot points are lifted from the first anime movie.
 Still, this is a huge improvement.
 The blend of live-action with the CGI Pokémon works shockingly well, and seeing the Pokémon integrated into the life of the city is every Pokémon fan’s dream.
 The worst part about the movie is that when it’s over, you can’t go outside and start your own real-life Pokémon adventure.

-For lists, check out our guides to the best fantasy series, the best anime villains, and the best animated series.
+For more from the anime and TV worlds, check out our guides to the best fantasy series, the best anime villains, and the best animated series.
 Or if you want to know more about Pokémon, then our sibling site Pocket Tactics have their very own Pokédex